Bymaestro94/gta-pern/README.md

 Pern project

-- gta-back for backend in express and prisma
+- gta-back for backend in express, prisma, and Postgres
 - gta-front for fornt in react and typescript